-Fog - Wikipedia Fog is a visible aerosol consisting of tiny water droplets or ice crystals suspended in the air near the Earth 's surface [1][2] Fog can be considered a type of low-lying cloud usually resembling stratus and is heavily influenced by nearby bodies of water, topography, and wind conditions
+Fog - Wikipedia Fog is a visible aerosol consisting of tiny water droplets or ice crystals held in the air near the Earth 's surface [1][2] Fog can be considered a type of low-lying cloud usually resembling stratus and is heavily influenced by nearby bodies of water, topography, and wind conditions

 How Fog Forms - National Weather Service Radiation fog varies in depth from 3 feet to about 1,000 feet and usually remains stationary This type of fog can reduce visibility to near zero at times and make driving very hazardous Valley fog is a type of radiation fog